-Hazelcast will partition your map entries and almost evenly distribute them onto all Hazelcast members.
-Each member carries approximately "(1/n total-data) + backups", n being the number of members in the cluster.
+Hazelcast will partition your map entries and their backups, and almost evenly distribute them onto all Hazelcast members.
+Each member carries approximately "number of map entries 2 1/n" entries, where n is the number of members in the cluster.
 For example, if you have a member with 1000 objects to be stored in the cluster, and then you start a second member, each member will both store 500 objects and back up the 500 objects in the other member.